rsingh43/rsingh43.github.io/_pages/about.md

 Current Research Projects
 ------
 * Time-Series Analysis for Sales and Demand forecasting
-   * Detecting seasonality in the data and finding affects of it on sales forecasting
+   * Detecting seasonality in the data and finding effects of it on sales forecasting
    * Effects of social media content on sales forecasting
    * Effects of Ad spend on sales forecasting